Food for Diabetes: A Complete Guide for Patients

 1. Plan tomorrow’s meals tonight using the plate method – prepare containers with half non-starchy vegetables, quarter protein, and quarter complex carbs

-2. Stock your kitchen with pre-portioned snacks: individual nut packets, cut vegetables with hummus, or Greek yogurt cups
+2. Stock your kitchen with pre-portioned snacks: individual nut packets, cut vegetables with hummus, or Greek yoghurt cups

 3. Create a meal rotation of five breakfast, lunch, and dinner options you enjoy that meet your glucose targets